 Addendum 1 – Metro Boiler Repair & Snow Melt System

 Transit Shelters RFP

-The Transit Authority of the City of Omaha, d/b/a Metro, solicits Statements of Qualifications from qualified firms to provide Strategic Planning Services.
-Metro encourages all qualified firms, including Disadvantaged Business Enterprises (DBEs) and non-DBE women and minority owned firms, to submit Statements of Qualifications either as an individual prime, prime with sub-contractor(s) or through joint ventures.
+The Transit Authority of the City of Omaha, d/b/a Metro, is requesting proposals from qualified suppliers or vendor teams to furnish transit shelters.
+Metro encourages all qualified suppliers, including Disadvantaged Business Enterprises (DBEs) and non-DBE women and minority owned firms, to submit a proposal either as individual prime, prime with sub-contractor(s), or through a joint venture.

-The RFQ outlines the scope of services and further details submittal requirements.
+The RFP outlines the project scope and further details submittal requirements.

 All questions should be addressed to: email@example.com

 Bidders List Data Form